LynchzDEV/CommitQ/README.md

 # Real-time Queue Management System

-A real-time queue management system built with Next.js, TypeScript, and Socket.IO.
-This application allows multiple users to collaboratively manage a queue with real-time updates across all connected clients.
+A real-time queue management system with todo functionality built with Next.js, TypeScript, and Socket.IO.
+This application allows multiple users to collaboratively manage a queue and track action items with real-time updates across all connected clients.

 ## Features

+### Queue Management
 - **Real-time Updates**: All queue changes are instantly synchronized across all connected users
 - **Add Queue Items**: Add new items to the queue with a custom name
 - **Remove Queue Items**: Remove any item from the queue at any time
 - **Timer Functionality**: Start a countdown timer for the first item in the queue
 - **Auto-removal**: Items are automatically removed when their timer expires
 - **Currently Serving**: Visual indication of which item is currently being served

+### Action Items (Todo App)
+- **Task Management**: Create, complete, and manage action items
+- **Image Upload**: Attach completion proof images (max 3MB)
+- **Status Tracking**: Toggle between completed and pending states
+- **Task Description**: Add optional descriptions to tasks
+- **Completion History**: Track when tasks were created and completed
+- **Image Preview**: Click to view completion proof images in full size

+### General Features
 - **Responsive Design**: Works on desktop and mobile devices
 - **Connection Status**: Visual indicator of connection status
+- **Navigation**: Easy switching between Queue and Action Items pages
+- **Real-time Sync**: All changes are instantly synchronized across users

 ## Technology Stack